Corporate Culture: Evidence from the Field

 98 Pages Posted: 9 Jul 2016 Last revised: 9 Mar 2019

 Does corporate culture matter?
 Can differences in corporate culture explain why similar firms diverge, with one succeeding and the other failing?
-To answer these questions, we conduct a novel survey and interview-based analysis of 1,348 North American firms.
-Over half of senior executives believe that corporate culture is a top-three driver of firm value and 92% believe that improving their culture would increase their firm's value.
-Surprisingly, only 16% believe their culture is where it should be.
-Executives link culture to ethical choices (compliance, short-termism), innovation (creativity, taking appropriate risk), and value creation (productivity, acquisition premia).
+To address these difficult questions, we conduct a novel survey and interview-based analysis of 1,348 North American firms.
+Over half of senior executives believe that corporate culture is a top-three driver of firm value and 92% believe that improving culture would increase their firm's value.
+Surprisingly, only 16% of executives believe their corporate culture is where it should be.
+Executives also link culture to ethical choices (compliance, short-termism), innovation (creativity, taking appropriate risk), and value creation (productivity, acquisition premia).
 For example, 85% believe a poorly implemented, ineffective culture increases the chance that an employee might act unethically or even illegally.
 A majority of executives state that culture has a moderate or large effect on compliance, quality of financial reporting, and the importance of beating earnings targets.
 Half of our respondents indicate that they would not acquire a target that is not culturally aligned with the bidder, even at a steep discount.
 We assess these links within a framework that implies cultural effectiveness depends on interactions between cultural values, norms, and formal institutions.
-Our evidence suggests cultural norms are as important as stated values in achieving success.

 See our related paper: Corporate Culture: The Interview Evidence.

 Keywords: Corporate Culture, Values, Norms, Leadership, Corporate Governance, Incentive Compensation, Informal Institutions, Intangible Assets, Valuation, Finance, Risk-taking, Short-termism, Myopia, Innovation, Firm Value, Productivity, M&A valuation, Integrity, Trust, Ethics, Compliance, Earnings Management